-- 1) When turning the switch to the EDGE position, the front parking, tail, license plate and instrument panel lights come on. - When turning the switch to the tion, the headlights come on and all the other lights remain on.
+- (1) When turning the switch to the DOE position, the front parking, tail, license plate and instrument panel lights come on. - (2) When turning the switch to the position, the headlights come on and all the other lights remain on.

-ning to avoid discharging the vehicle
+Use the headlights with the engine running to avoid discharging the vehicle battery.

-battery.